validitylabs/EIPs/EIPS/eip-dividends.md

 interface ReturnOnClaim {

     /**
-     * Disburses returns to the smart contract and initializes the a Returns
+     * Disburses returns to the smart contract and initializes the Returns
      * Distribution Period.
      * @dev marks implicitly the Declaration Date i.e. when claim disbursement
      *      is announced.
 OPTIONAL parameters can be `require`d to be `0`